 Pat's Steaks hit with wrongful death lawsuit over 2021 fatal beating

-PHILADELPHIA (CBS) -- A wrongful death lawsuit has been filed against Pat's King of Steaks in South Philadelphia for the fatal beating of 28-year-old Isidro Cortes in 2021.
+PHILADELPHIA (CBS) -- A wrongful death lawsuit has been filed against Pat's King of Steaks in South Philadelphia after 28-year-old Isidro Cortes was fatally beaten outside the cheesesteak shop in 2021.

 Ross Feller Casey, a personal injury firm, filed the lawsuit in the Philadelphia Common Pleas Court on behalf of Cortes' family.
 It was filed on Thursday, Sept.
 14, according to the complaint.